Skip to content

 Residual risks acknowledged

-US government compulsion under the CLOUD Act, FISA §702, or domestic process remains a theoretical exposure for all US-based sub-processors; mitigated by encryption-at-rest, contractual notification requirements where lawful, and the narrow scope of HR data (small/mid-size employers; not typical compulsion targets).
+US government compulsion under the CLOUD Act, FISA §702, or domestic process remains a residual exposure for US-headquartered providers and US infrastructure, including providers used for Canadian-region primary storage.
+That storage is data residency only, not data sovereignty; this legal-process exposure is mitigated by encryption-at-rest, data minimization, access controls, and contractual notification requirements where lawful.
 Sub-processor breach risk is mitigated by SOC 2 Type II certifications and our layered technical controls but cannot be eliminated.
 AI provider prompt retention is the highest-attention residual; we reassess every six months and will route Quebec-customer AI invocations to a Zero-Data-Retention vendor if one becomes available with comparable capability.

 Conclusion (pre-publication)